Epidemiology: Mpox is a viral infection, caused by a virus of the Orthopoxvirus family, related to smallpox.

 Most individuals have mild symptoms and do not require any specific interventions.
 Treatment is supportive and targeted for symptom control (fever, hydration).
 Antiviral treatment for individuals with severe disease (e.g., requiring hospitalization) may be considered under the guidance of infectious disease specialists.

-Public Health will conduct contact tracing of confirmed cases (i.e. those who test positive for monkeypox).
-Close contacts of cases may be eligible for monkeypox vaccine (Imvamune™) which is effective in reducing the risk of illness or its severity if given within 14 days of exposure.
+Public Health will conduct contact tracing of confirmed cases (i.e. those who test positive for mpox).
+Close contacts of cases may be eligible for mpox vaccine (Imvamune™) which is effective in reducing the risk of illness or its severity if given within 14 days of exposure.
 Decisions on eligibility for vaccine will be made by Public Health.
 Vaccine does not have any benefit in modifying illness in a case.

 Advice for close contacts of a confirmed case: